 Nirdhan Utthan Bank Limited, "the bank for upliftment of the poor" is a microfinance bank established in November 1998 under Company Act of Nepal 1997 (now Company Act 2006).
-Nepal Rastra Bank, the central bank of Nepal granted a license in April 1999 to undertake banking activities under the Development Bank Act 1996.
+Nepal Rastra Bank, the Central Bank of Nepal, granted a license in April 1999 to undertake banking activities under the Development Bank Act 1996.
 It started its formal operation from July 1999.
-Now, operated under Bank and Financial Institution Act 2006, Nirdhan Utthan Bank (NUBL) provides microfinance services such as Loans, Deposits, Microinsurence and Remittance services to poor families of Nepal.
-The lending methodologies are individual lending based on Grameen Bank, Bangladesh model and group lending based on Self-help Group model through a network of 178 branch offices spread over all 75 districts of Nepal.
+Now, operated under Bank and Financial Institutions Act 2006, Nirdhan Utthan Bank Limited (NUBL) provides microfinance services such as Loans, Deposits, Micro-insurance and Remittance services to low income families of Nepal.
+NUBL follows group lending based on Grameen Bank, Bangladesh model as well as group lending based on NUBL developed Self-Relaint Group model through a network of 178 branch offices spread over all 75 districts of Nepal.

 Though, legally established as a company in 1998, the operation of NUBL is a continuation of microfinance services provided by an NGO called "NIRDHAN" which was providing microfinance services since March 1993.
-The story behind the establishment of "NIRDHAN" starts from 1986 when Dr. Harihar Dev Pant, the Chief Executive Officer of NUBL/Executive Chairman of "NIRDHAN" (then senior officer with central bank of Nepal) visits Grameen Bank in Bangladesh.
-The visit inspired him to launch microfinance program in Nepal resulting the birth of "NIRDHAN" or "people without money" in 1991.
-NIRDHAN began its microfinance operation in March 1993.
+The story behind the establishment of "NIRDHAN" starts from 1986 when Late Dr. Harihar Dev Pant, then senior officer with the Central Bank of Nepal visited Grameen Bank in Bangladesh.
+This visit inspired him to launch microfinance program in Nepal resulting the birth of "NIRDHAN" or "People Without Money" in 1991.
+NIRDHAN began its microfinance operations in March 1993.